 Make sure you’re speaking to the right subject matter experts throughout the publishing workflow.

-Stakeholders are especially important during the discovery and publication stage - work with them to:
+Stakeholders are especially important during the discovery and publication stages.
+Work with them to:

 - test content